dresden-elektronik/phoscon-app-beta/README.md

 * The app works offline once loaded for the first time (via HTML5 AppCache).
 * The app is served via HTTP instead of HTTPS for various technical reasons.
 We plan to switch to HTTPS after WebRTC will be available in all major browsers.

+#### Update 20 Nov 2017

+* mobile support for phone and tablet portrait mode has progressed a lot for various screens
+* usability of navigation and sidemenu is more linear
+* schedules is now available for tablet and PC
+* scene editor uses manual saving now and won't just call the first scene on enter
+* heaps of smaller bug fixes and improments
+* with deCONZ 2.04.90 espeacially mobile devices will notice speed improvements when accessing the API (TCP_NODELAY)

 ## Work in progress

 The following features are not available in public yet or currently worked on: